-If the Society can receive a favorable discount on the purchase of equipment through the host institution, the Society takes advantage of this option.
+If the Society can receive a favorable discount on the purchase of equipment and software through the host institution, the Society takes advantage of this option.
 If such options are not available, the Society seeks competitive pricing on the open market.

-Hotel contracts are negotiated at least two and a half years in advance of the Annual Meeting.
-In the past, the Convention and Visitor’s Bureau assisted the Executive Officer and Administrative Officer in arranging visits with hotel sales personnel.
-Since 2004, the Society has been working with HelmsBriscoe.
+Hotel contracts are negotiated at least two and a half years in advance of the annual meeting.
+In the past, the Convention and Visitor’s Bureau assisted the Executive Officer and the Administrative Officer in arranging visits with hotel sales personnel.
+Since 2004, the Society has worked with HelmsBriscoe.
 There is no contractual obligation in working with HelmsBriscoe; they serve as an administrative arm to the Society.
-They are compensated for their services with a placement fee directly by the hotel.
+They are compensated for their services with a placement fee paid directly by the hotel.

-- Nondiscriminatory with regard to race, ethnicity, sex, sexual preference, religion, national origin, or physical disability
+Nondiscriminatory with regard to race, ethnicity, sex, sexual preference, religion, national origin, or physical disability

 Desirable characteristics of a hotel contract

 - Firm competitive flat rate quoted for the year of the annual meeting.
 The majority of reservations (70%) will be for two bedded rooms (preferably queen/queen).